everedero/zephyr_lvgl_2048_st25dv/README.md

 A weird issue can prevent all the display SPI messages to be sent to the peripheral (missing 0x2a and 0x2b messages), resulting in a horizontal line being updated instead of squares on all the screen.
-If this issue persists, try the no\_mipi\_update branch with Zephyr commit #6fc6b30f or prior.
+If this issue persists, several alternatives:

+- Try the no\_mipi\_update branch with Zephyr commit #6fc6b30f or prior

+- Or disable STM32 SPI interrupts

+    CONFIG_SPI_STM32_INTERRUPT=n

+- Or disable spinlock call in drivers/mipi_dbi/mipi_dbi_spi.c:61 and 127

 #### Verifying flashed memory
 You can read target memory with: